IQisMySenpai/CoolMapCreationInterface/README.md

 ## About The Interface
 The Map-Creation-Interface allows users to create maps for the simulation.
 The interface can after the simulation has be calculated also display the results of the simulation.
+The interface was originally created for a group project at the eth.
+I have moved it to it's own repo, as some people might want to also use it.
+As well that after the deadline the repos should no longer be edited.
+[Link to The Original Repository](https://github.com/AliSot2000/CSSMALG)

 ### Important Notes
 Since the interface was started before the simulations, there are some things that you can not simulate and some things